Markdown

 bundle add {commonmarker,kramdown,redcarpet}

-Once a markdown is installed, you can use the markdownify helper in any view, e.g.
+Once a markdown gem is installed, use the markdownify helper in any view and it will parse the content using the installed markdown parser, e.g.

 <article class="content">